 The system of shell commands is one of the oldest languages for systems communications.
-Computers have been able to access command line prompts since the very early days of electronic computing, even before Operating Systems were fully developed.
-Now in mid 2011 it’s clear to see how fast we have evolved.
+Computers have been able to access command-line prompts since the very early days of electronic computing, even before Operating Systems were fully developed.

 Linux Shell Command – In a Nutshell

 There are so many terms being used here it may help to clarify some.
 Below I have included a couple of descriptors for some slightly controversial vocabulary.

 - shell – a basic program which takes user input and executes commands. shell is usually a generic term referring to any command-line interface.

 - terminal – the connection made between end-user and a computer system.

 - Bash – a type of shell scripting which is most popularly used in Linux environments.

 - command – input issued into the computer with a set task or list of instructions.

 - kernel – internal software written into the core of most Operating Systems.
 The kernel can be given commands via any shell window to handle physical computer processes. ie. memory allocation, hardware, external devices, CPU functionality, etc.